BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

    :alt:  Go to Faucet

-3. On this website enter your address below to get some free Beam for testing to appropriate field, do a captcha and press on ‘Get beams’ button
+3. On this website enter your address below to get some free beams for testing to appropriate field, do a captcha and press on ‘Get beams’ button

 .. figure:: images/web_wallet/beam_faucet/02.png
    :alt:  Beam Community Faucet

-4. When the transaction is approved on Beam Community Faucet you need to return to the Wallet.
+4. When the transaction is approved on `Beam Community Faucet <https://faucet.beamprivacy.community/>`_ you need to return to the Wallet.
 The transaction with a small amount should have receiving status (or received).

 .. figure:: images/web_wallet/beam_faucet/03.png